 5. Yurt Trips

 Jaunting from one rustic round cabin to the next amid knee-deep powder is an excursion you can’t find just anywhere.
 You’ll be busy for days in southwest Wyoming, where a well-developed trail system connects five yurts.
-Or, stay awhile in Sinks Canyon State Park in central Wyoming, where four yurts are available in the park year round.
+Or, stay awhile in Sinks Canyon State Park in central Wyoming.

 6. Downhill Skiing